cmcclay77/password-generator/README.md

 ## Usage

 The user can click the red generate password button to follow the window prompts that will create a random password.

+The live URL is :[Link to Password Generator](https://cmcclay77.github.io/password-generator)

 ## Screenshot

-The live link is: